For one local chef, lime basil isn’t just a key ingredient in his cooking; it’s also a connection to his past.

 Where can I find it?
 Sweet Italian basil is widely available at any grocery store.
 For other varietals, including lime basil or sweet Thai basil, look for a farmer at the farmers’ market that specializes in herbs.
 Locally, Transplanting Traditions is a non-profit farm that specializes in South Asian ingredients, and sells weekly at the Carrboro Farmers Market; they regularly have multiple basils as part of their offerings.

-SEEDS, GERMINATION & GROWING TIPS
+SEEDS, GERMINATION & GROWING HABIT

 Due to its rarity, don’t expect to find lime basil seedlings at your local nursery.
 The best option is to start your own plants from seed.